floverfelt/find-and-replace-maven-plugin/README.md

 The find-and-replace maven plugin is an attempt to remedy these issues.
 It's open source, uses vanilla Java 8, and allows for replacement within files, for file names, and for directory names.

+It's intended to be simple to read and contribute to.

+## Documentation

+Documentation can be found [here](https://floverfelt.org/find-and-replace-maven-plugin).

 ## Usage

 The find-and-replace-maven-plugin is lifecycle phase agnostic.
 Simply add it to your pom wherever you'd like it to execute.